-9.20.
+9.18.
 The Authority uses the Capital Asset Pricing Model (CAPM) for calculation of Return of Equity (RoE) component of the WACC, being the most widely accepted model, which is applied by regulatory agencies all over the world to estimate the cost of capital for regulated utilities.
 Further, as per the Tariff methodology, in case of negative equity the Authority would consider a minimum of 20% equity and any equity in excess of 30% would be considered as debt.

-- 9.21.
+9.19.
 The expected return on any investment is the sum of the risk-free rate and an extra return to compensate for the risk.
 This extra return or 'risk premium' is the difference between market rate of return and risk-free rate.
 Generally, the return on stock market index is taken as a measure of market rate of return.
 To have an appropriate measure of the market rate of return, the Authority analyzed KSE-100 Index return, over a period of 10 years i.e. FY 2016 to FY 2025.
-Further, return of different neighboring markets and other international markets were also analyzed. - 9.22.
+Further, return of different neighboring markets and other international markets were also analyzed.

+9.20.
 For risk free rate, the yield of 05 year PIB is considered.
 The weighted average yield of accepted bids for 5 years PIB as of 17.07.2025 remained at 11.4916%.
-Regarding assessment of beta, the Authority has considered the earlier studies in the matter, range of betas used by international Regulators, and accordingly decided to use the beta of 1.10, while assessing the RoE component. - 9.23.
-Based on the application of the above methodology and the parameters discussed herein, the RoE of the Petitioner, as derived strictly through the formulaic approach, works out to a level lower than the benchmark applied in recent determinations.
-However, the Authority notes that RoE is not applied in isolation and must be assessed in the context of sector-wide regulatory consistency and comparable risk profiles.
-In this regard, the Authority observes that a PKR-based RoE of 14.47 % has been consistently allowed in recent determinations of XWDISCOs as well as in the case of K-Electric, reflecting a uniform regulatory treatment of the distribution segment.
-Keeping in view the need to maintain parity, avoid undue volatility in allowed returns, and promote continued investment in the distribution sector in terms of Section 31(3) of the NEPRA Act, the Authority has exercised its regulatory discretion to allow a PKR-based RoE of 14.47% for the Petitioner - 9.24.
-Regarding the cost of debt, it is the interest rate on which a company would get borrowing from the debt market / commercial banks i.e. a rate at which banks lend to their customers.
+Regarding assessment of beta, the Authority has considered the earlier studies in the matter, range of betas used by international Regulators, and accordingly decided to use the beta of 1.10, while assessing the RoE component.

+9.21.
+By taking into account the aforementioned factors, the RoE of the Petitioner works out differently, however, keeping in view the request of the Petitioner and the Authority's earlier decisions in the matter of other XWDISCOs and K-Electric, the Authority has decided to allow RoE component of 14.47%, PKR based.

+9.22.
+As regard the cost of debt, it is the interest rate on which a company would get borrowing from the debt market / commercial banks i.e. a rate at which banks lend to their customers.
 In order to have a fair evaluation of the cost of debt, the Authority has taken cost of debt as 3 month's KIBOR + 1.50% spread, as maximum cap.
-Consequently, the cost of debt has been worked out as 12.64% i.e. 3 Months KIBOR of 11.14% as of July 02, 2025 plus a spread of 1.50% (150 basis points). - 9.25.
+Consequently, the cost of debt has been worked out as 12.64% i.e. 3 Months KIBOR of 11.14% as of July 02, 2025 plus a spread of 1.50% (150 basis points).

+9.23.
 In view thereof, the WACC for the FY 2025-26 has been worked out as under;